veepee-oss/Vp.FSharp.Sql.Sqlite/README.md

 ### ⚙ Command Execution

-We are obviously going to talk about how to execute the SQLite commands.
+We are obviously going to talk about how to execute SQLite commands.

 <details>
 <summary><code>queryAsyncSeq</code></summary>